A Practical Tutorial on Graph Neural Networks

-The core input data structure considered throughout this work is the \textit{graph}.
-As alluded to earlier, graphs are formally defined as a set of vertices, and the set of edges between these vertices: put formally, \Gshort = \Glong.
-Fundamentally, remember that graphs are just a way to encode data, and in that way, every property of a graph represents some real element, or concept in the data.
-Understanding how graphs can be used to represent complex concepts is key in appreciating their expressiveness and generality as an encoding device (see Figures~\ref{fig:gtypesocial}, \ref{fig:gtypemole}, and \ref{fig:gtypehand} for examples of this domain agnostic expressiveness).
+\textbf{Graphs} are formally defined by a set of vertices and the set of edges between these vertices: put formally, \Gshort = \Glong.
+Fundamentally, graphs are just a way to encode data, and in that way, every property of a graph represents some real element, or concept in the data.
+Understanding how graphs can be used to represent complex concepts is key in appreciating their expressiveness and generality as an encoding device (see Figures~\ref{fig:abstractgeneral} for examples of this domain agnostic expressiveness).